+- (3) In this position, the button is best activated with the finger if using a side button flashlight, or the thumb if using an end button flashlight

+- b.
+Chapman method (flashlight is in support hand and pressed along the support side of the gun hand)

 - c.
 Rogers or syringe method (flashlight is held between the fingers and the thumb or the base of the palm when activating the end button)

 - d.
 One-handed

 - (1) FBI

 - (2) Neck-index

 - (3) Other

+- F. Using a weapon mounted light while shooting or searching (secondary light source)

+- 1. Advantages / Disadvantages

+- 2. Proper uses where it is objectively reasonable to deploy a duty weapon

+- a.
+Building searches

+- b.
+Open area searches

+- c.
+High risk incidents

+- d.
+Other

+- 3. Improper uses

+- a.
+Directing traffic

+- b.
+Where deadly force is not objectively reasonable

+- c.
+Other

+- 4. Manipulation/activation

+- a.
+Proper two-handed grip with strong and support side thumbs pointing forward on the frame/slide

+- b.
+Activate weapon mounted light toggle switch with support side thumb

+- (1) Exceptions

+- (a) K-9 operations

+- (b) Disabled/injury

+- (c) Shield operations

+- (d) Other

-- F. Activating the Flashlight and Shooting
+- G. Activating the Flashlight and Shooting

 - 1. Identify your target

 - 2. Momentary light may need to stay on in order to observe suspect movement or weapons; even if shots are necessary, it may be best to keep light on the threat so as to not give the suspect the advantage of darkness

 - 3. Illuminate/assess/shoot/move/cover

-- G. Reloading
+H. Reloading

 - 1. Light on/off

 - 2. Cover/concealment Ensure sights, muzzle, and light are clear of the cover

 - 3. Combat reload

 - 4. Tactical reload

-- H. Malfunction Clearances: What Do You Do With the Flashlight
+- I. Malfunction Clearances: What Do You Do with the Flashlight

-- I. Exercises:
+- J. Exercises:

 - 1. Minimum 50 rounds without a flashlight

 - 2. Minimum 50 rounds with a flashlight

+- K. Red dot sight equipment handguns (if applicable)

+- 1. Optic adjustment